- Home

 More recently, the Town Selectmen assembled the Municipal Building Advisory Committee (MBAC) to revisit the Police facility among others.
 The choose the location for the new station, determine building space needs for the present and next 30 years and determine what Salem taxpayers could afford to pay for a facility.
 The current plans and decisions are driven by the MBAC goals and process.

-The Salem PD is committed to providing opportunities for the public to see the Station for themselves.
+The Salem Police Department (PD) is committed to providing opportunities for the public to see the Station for themselves.
 We invite you to speak with guides about the existing conditions and the space needs of a modern operation.
-We have already hosted the Council/Board/Committee members and have scheduled a series of regular open houses on Tuesdays and Saturdays for the general public.
-Click here to see the schedule and sign up.
+We have already hosted the members of various Town Committees, including the Town Council, Budget Committee, Communications Committee, and the Zoning Board.

 Further, we are providing additional outreach opportunities by participating in the following community activities, as follows:

-Date | Time | Location |
+| Date | Time | Location |

-Aug 27, 2023 | 11:00 am to 4:00 pm | Family Fun Day, Field of Dreams |
+| August 27, 2023 | 11:00 am to 4:00 pm | Family Fun Day, Field of Dreams |

 - Why do we need a new police station?